Air Fried Artichoke Salad with Lemon Parmesan Dressing (Gluten-Free)

 • Don’t care for Brussels sprouts at all?
 Green cabbage or kale will work as a substitute.

-• I call for white beans in this salad – cannellini or great northern beans are my choice.
-Feel free to use chickpeas if you’d like, or even leave out altogether.
+• I call for white beans in this salad – cannellini or great northern beans are my beans of choice.
+Feel free to use chickpeas if you’d like, or even leave them out altogether.
 Just know that the beans are part of what makes this salad so satiating.

 • White wine vinegar can be used in place of lemon juice in the dressing.